Video Transcript

 Whole Life Insurance for Seniors

-Whole Life Insurance is a permanent life insurance policy that covers the insured's entire lifetime as long as premiums are paid.
-Unlike a term life insurance policy, which only covers a specific period, a whole life insurance policy never expires and includes a cash value component.
+Whole Life Insurance is a type of permanent life insurance that covers the insured’s entire lifetime as long as premiums are paid.
+Unlike term life insurance, which only covers a set period, a whole life policy does not expire and includes a cash value component.

-• Lifetime Coverage: As the name suggests, whole life insurance covers your entire life as long as you continue to pay the premiums.
+- Lifetime Coverage: Whole life insurance covers your entire life as long as you continue to pay premiums.

-• Cash Value: One of the distinguishing features is the cash value component, which grows over time on a tax-deferred basis.
-You can borrow against this cash value or withdraw funds in certain circumstances.
+- Cash Value: This policy builds cash value over time on a tax-deferred basis.
+You may be able to borrow against it or withdraw funds in certain situations.

-• Dividends: Some whole life policies from mutual insurance companies may pay dividends, although these are not guaranteed.
+- Dividends: Some policies from mutual insurance companies may pay dividends, but they are not guaranteed.

-Whole life insurance policies for seniors are available in several different types of permanent insurance:
+Whole life insurance policies for seniors come in several types of permanent coverage:

 Term Life Insurance for Seniors

-• No Cash Value: Term life insurance policies do not build cash value over time, making it a "pure" form of insurance.
+- No Cash Value: These policies do not build cash value over time.

-• Convertible Options: Some term life policies offer the option to convert to a whole life policy without undergoing another medical exam.
+- Convertible Options: Some policies allow you to convert to a whole life policy without a new medical exam.

-Note that you may have less choice of term lengths the older you are.
+Keep in mind that term length options may be more limited as you get older.
 Additional options you may want to consider include convertible term life insurance and decreasing term life insurance.
 After the initial term, policies may renew at annual renewal term rates, and conversions may not be allowed.

 Final Expense Life Insurance for Seniors